 - Have a substantial research evidence base

 Of the many existing behavioral interventions, only a few have shown to be effective in fast-paced settings such as primary care.
-These include Problem Solving Therapy-Primary Care (PST-PC), Cognitive Behavioral Therapy (CBT), Interpersonal Counseling (IPC), and Behavioral Activation (BA).
+These include Problem Solving Treatment-Primary Care (PST-PC), Behavioral Activation (BA), Cognitive Behavioral Therapy (CBT), and Interpersonal Counseling (IPC).

 The AIMS Center currently provides two tiers of training in PST-PC for licensed clinicians.
 Training is open to organizations with an integrated care program or to any clinician wishing to provide behavioral interventions in their practice.
 Patient Activation training is available to non-licensed and/or non-clinical staff, such as MAs, patient navigators, and community health workers.